Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Multilayer Neural Space and Its Properties

-We take the standard Eucliean $\ell_2$-norm on $R^d$.
-Thus, the norm of $W^1(K)$ is its dual that is also $\ell_2$-norm of $\sR^{d+1}$, which is different from $\ell_1$-norm used in~\citep{wojtowytsch2020banach}.
-Such change will change the results in section 3 therein accordingly, but doesn't change the validity of them. \item For $L\ge 2$, we set $W^L(K) = \mathcal{B}_{W^{L-1}(K),K}$. \end{enumerate} We call such space the \textit{multilayer neural space}.
-The rational of this name can be explained from the rest of this section and section~\ref{sec_approx}
+We take the standard Euclidean $\ell_2$-norm on $\mathbb{R}^d$.
+Thus, the norm of $W^1(K)$ is its dual, which is also the $\ell_2$-norm of $\mathbb{R}^{d+1}$, different from the $\ell_1$-norm used in~\citet{wojtowytsch2020banach}.
+This change affects the results in Section 3 of~\cite{wojtowytsch2020banach} accordingly but does not change their validity. \item For $L\ge 2$, we set $W^L(K) = \mathcal{B}_{W^{L-1}(K),K}$. \end{enumerate} We call this space the \textit{multilayer neural space}.

-The above definition is a bit abstract.
-We will define three kinds of $L$-layer neural networks including the standard one in practice in explicit ways.
-It terms out that they are all special cases of $W^L$.
-These are also introduced in~\citep{wojtowytsch2020banach}.
+The above definition is somewhat abstract.
+We will define three kinds of $L$-layer neural networks, including the standard ones used in practice, in explicit ways.
+It turns out that they are all special cases of $W^L$.
+They also play a role of the motivation of the proposal of the generalized Barron spaces.
+These are also introduced in~\citet{wojtowytsch2020banach}.

-For completeness, let us start from the definition of finite width multilayer neural network, as follows, and then generalize to infinite width, i.e. continuous case:
+We start from the definition of a finite-width multilayer neural network and then generalize to infinite width, i.e., the continuous case: